-COLOR THEORY 4CR
+COLOR THEORY 4CF

-An introduction to color, color systems, color theories, coloring agents, dimensions of color in compositions, the influence of color and exercises of putting color to use.
+An introduction to color, color systems, color theory, coloring agents, dimensions of color in compositions, the influence of color and exercises of putting color to use.

-DSN 132 LIGHTING 5CR
+LIGHTING 5CR

 This course introduces students to the fundamental skills and concepts of lighting design.
 It is an approach to quality lighting with a primary focus on the design process.
 Areas covered are: basic lighting, human factors, sustainability, products and design fundamentals.